-Anorexia can start silently as an attempt to feel better by losing a bit of weight in someone who at the same time has underlying “deficits or life skills” which is making life hard to cope with at that point in time.
-While most people cannot wait to get to the end of their weight-loss efforts, for someone with anorexia the weight loss efforts intensity by eliminating more and more foods or meals and by increasing levels of activity.
+Anorexia can start silently as an attempt to feel better by losing a bit of weight in someone who at the same time has underlying “deficits or life skills” that make life hard to cope with at that point in time.
+Most people cannot wait to get to the end of their weight-loss efforts, but for someone with anorexia the weight loss efforts intensity by eliminating more and more foods or meals and by increasing levels of activity.

-During this period some degree of secrecy will creep in.
+During this period, some degree of secrecy creeps in.
 People may try to eat alone and pretend that they have eaten elsewhere, throw away packed lunches and possibly do a lot of star-jumps or sit-ups in their room.
 They might scour the internet for advice about healthy eating or more dangerous methods of controlling their hunger.

 Sufferers go to great pains to convince others that they are OK by maintaining a “normal way of life” as far as possible, despite eating very little.
-They will show themselves cheerful despite the concerns of others which are brushed aside.
-At the same time most sufferers become very angry if there is any attempt to confront them over their behaviour.
+They will try to be cheerful despite the concerns of others which are brushed aside.
+At the same time, they become very angry if there is any attempt to confront them over their behaviour.
 Carers describe their loved one as having a change of personality.
-A child once compliant and obedient becomes a demon if they suspect that there is a gram of butter on their broccoli.
+A child, once compliant and obedient,becomes a demon if they suspect that there is a gram of butter on their broccoli.
 An open, loving person becomes evasive, hostile and refuses to participate in family occasions where food is involved.

 Anorexia does not always begin by a motivated desire to weigh less.
 Some people who were never fat become obsessed with idea of preventing weight gain.
 Males often begin by thinking that they wish to be fitter.
 In some people the illness begins unconsciously